-&lt;sup>283 Article 31(1)(b) BBNJ Agreement.
+283 Article 31(1)(b) BBNJ Agreement.
 For the definition of "cumulative impact", see Article 1(6) BBNJ Agreement.
 See more generally the discussion in sub-section II.C, para.
 33.

-&lt;sup>284 Article 31(1)(b) BBNJ Agreement.
+284 Article 31(1)(b) BBNJ Agreement.

-&lt;sup>286 Consider, for instance, opportunities for international collaboration on this as part of bilateral or minilateral development cooperation agreements, or trade and investment agreements that contain environmental protection and sustainable development clauses.
-For a general background, see G Marin Duran and E Morgera, Environmental Integration in the EU's External Relations: Beyond Multilateral Dimensions (Hart, provide justifications for any decisions not to conduct one.
-The power of the COP to mandate SEAs is also relevant here.
+286 Consider, for instance, opportunities for international collaboration on this as part of bilateral or minilateral development cooperation agreements, or trade and investment agreements that contain environmental protection and sustainable development clauses.
+For a general background, see G Marin Duran and E Morgera, Environmental Integration in the EU's External Relations: Beyond Multilateral Dimensions (Hart, 2012); and S Jinnah and E Morgera, "Environmental Provisions in American and EU Free Trade Agreements: A Preliminary Comparison and Research Agenda" (2013) 22 Review of European Community and International Environmental Law 324.